tawanda-profuse/general-knowledge/README.md

         cd frontend
         npm start
         ```
+    - **Mobile**: Start the mobile application from the `mobile` directory.
+      ```bash
+      cd mobile
+      npx expo start
+      ```

 6. **Access the Application**:
     - The React frontend should be running at `http://localhost:3000`.
     - The Express backend API should be running at `http://localhost:8000`.
+    - The React Native mobile application is served by Expo and can be used with the Expo Go app or in the browser.

 ## Contributing